eventql/eventql/doc/internals/replication.md

 Once all new partition leaders have confirmed the segment, the leader performs the SPLIT_FINALIZE operation.

+Since the leader partition will still accept writes while it's splitting, with a large enough arrival rate it's impossible to make sure all records are pushed out to the new leaders before marking the partition split as done.

-The special case of async splits: We allow asynchronous splits to be enabled for table.
+Also, there is the special case of async splits: We allow asynchronous splits to be enabled for table.
 With async splits the partition split immediately finalizes once it was initiated (before the old data is copied out to the new partitions).

-Also the leader partition will still accept writes while it's splitting so with a large enough arrival rate it's impossible to make sure all records are pushed out to the new leaders before marking the partition split as done.

 This complicates the end of the partition lifecycle.
 We can't just drop all partition replicas once the split is complete for the reasons above.
 Instead,